jonathanlurie/thepostio-content/articles/sci-dev-tools-and-habits/index.md

 ## Trigonometry
-Here are some functions that I havn't mentioned above because I though they deserve their own category!
+Here are some functions that I haven'tmentioned above because I though they deserve their own category!

 Being familiar with the [unit circle](https://en.wikipedia.org/wiki/Unit_circle) is a definite plus.
 The term *sine* and *cosine* may bring bad memories but without those two, hardly anything can rotate!
 If you want to tilt that mesh around this axis, then *cos* and *sin* are your friends.
 Knowing their reverse counterpart is also important because some computations give you the *sine* and *cosine* values so that you can find the angle (eg. *dot product*).